ecmwf-ifs/ecrad/README.md

 2. You can compile the code using

        make PROFILE=<prof>

-where <prof> is one of gfortran or pgi.
+   where `<prof>` is one of gfortran or pgi.
 This will read the system-specific configurations from the file Makefile_include.<prof>.
    If you omit the PROFILE= option then gfortran will be assumed.
 If you have a compiler other than gfortran or PGI Fortran then create such a file for your compiler following the example in Makefile_include.gfortran.
 Two additional profiles are provided, "ecmwf" which builds on the gfortran profile and "uor" (University of Reading) which is built on the "pgi" profile.

    If the compile is successful then static libraries should appear in the lib directory, and then the executable bin/ecrad.

 3. To clean-up, type "make clean".
 To build an unoptimized version for debugging, you can do

        make PROFILE=<prof> DEBUG=1

    or you can specifically override the variables in Makefile_include.<prof>
    using, for example

        make PROFILE=<prof> OPTFLAGS=-O0 DEBUGFLAGS="-g -pg"

    To compile in single precision add SINGLE_PRECISION=1 to the "make" command line

-TO TEST
+## TO TEST

 The offline driver is run via

     ecrad <namelist.nam> <input_file.nc> <output_file.nc>

-where the radiation scheme is configured using the Fortran namelist
-<namelist.nam>, and the inputs and outputs are in NetCDF format.
+where the radiation scheme is configured using the Fortran namelist `<namelist.nam>`, and the inputs and outputs are in NetCDF format.

 The "practical" directory contains a set of practical exercises to help new users become familiar with the capabilities of ecRad.
-Start by reading the instructions in practical/ecrad_practical.pdf.
+Start by reading the instructions in `practical/ecrad_practical.pdf`.

 The "test/ifs" directory contains a pole-to-pole slice of low-resolution IFS model data in a form to use as input to the offline